ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 3. Prioritize feeds so that the most trusted feed(s) are always consulted first, and then less-trusted feeds are only consulted when the more trusted feeds expressly report that the package is not found.
 Make sure that the less-trusted feeds never override the more-trusted feeds.
 4. Use client-side verification features.
 One approach is to enforce version pinning to a cryptographic hash value (aka a “digital fingerprint”) of a package.
 Another approach is integrity verification to verify that a downloaded package is identical to the first time it was downloaded.

 🔔 Dependency confusion is a special case of 2021 CWE Top 25 #34, *Uncontrolled Search Path Element* ([CWE-427](https://cwe.mitre.org/data/definitions/427.html)).
-Relying on plugins, libraries, or modules from untrusted sources, and relying untrustworthy content delivery networks, is considered part of 2021 OWASP Top 10 #8 (A08:2021), *Software and Data Integrity Failures*.
+Relying on plugins, libraries, or modules from untrusted sources, and relying on untrustworthy content delivery networks, is considered part of 2021 OWASP Top 10 #8 (A08:2021), *Software and Data Integrity Failures*.

-### Quiz 3.2
+##e Quiz 3.2

 \>\>What are good ways to acquire software?
 Select all answers that apply.<<